 The link you want should be pretty obvious so click on it.
-It should take you to a page like this where the latest version and date will be obvious.
-These should be used in your reference table.
+It should take you to a page like this where the latest version and date are given.
+Version 2 dated 7 December 2022 in the example below..
+The version and date are used in your reference table.

 Here’s another tip.
 If the version has changed, click into the document and take a look at the changes.
 Who knows, they may directly impact your operations.
 Document amendments will generally be outlined in the first few pages of the document.